dendronhq/dendron-site/vault/dendron.topic.pod.v2.builtin.googleDocs.export.md

 id: hA02kromgLKegxaG2VHKE
 title: export
 desc: ''
-updated: 1641276981484
+updated: 1642403852369
 created: 1640102463646
 published: false
 ---

 ## Summary

-The Google Docs Export Pod exports a Dendron note to google docs.
+The Google Docs Export Pod exports notes authored in Dendron to google docs.
 It overwrites an existing google doc if the note has `documentId` in frontmatter, else creates a new document.
 The title of the new google document will be same as the filename.
-The google docs export pod supports exporting a note, selection in a note, data from clipboard and exporting an entire hierarchy.
+The google docs export pod supports all the [[export scope|dendron://dendron.dendron-site/dendron.topic.pod.v2.quickstart#exportscope]].
+You can view the example video [here](https://www.loom.com/share/5a1fbc85d77040ae8c1dacd7c0395cad)

 ## Requirements
 - Your Google Account must be onboarded to our service.